5l1v3r1/DoubleCap/README.md

 # DoubleCap
 A prototype for a double cap for secure water sample collection with a confined bioreporter.

----in progress---

 AIM : <br>
 • Assuring secure samples collection in the field <br>
 • Keeping the GMO reporter bacteria from being released into the environment <br>
 • No extra wastes produced <br>

-IDEA :
+IDEA : <br>
-• A double cap to connect the water sample one side and the bioreporter on the other side
+• A double cap to connect the water sample one side and the bioreporter on the other side <br>
-• An aluminum seal coverts the bioreporter vial to prevent GMO outflow
+• An aluminum seal coverts the bioreporter vial to prevent GMO outflow <br>
-• The seal is pierced by a connector between the two caps after starting screwing
+• The seal is pierced by a connector between the two caps after starting screwing <br>

 WORKFLOW OF THE DOUBLE CAP : <br>